nvcexploder/vim-config/README.md

 Because everyone else's vim config has too much cruft and too many toys.

+## About

-This config will always be fast.
-It doesn't use fancy plugin managers (e.g.
+This config will always be fast:

+* Fast to open a file
+* Fast while moving around a buffer
+* Fast to save a buffer

+Additionally:

-Plug.vim, NeoBundle.vim, Vundle), and it will always be documented so you know what each bit of configuration does.
+* Every piece of configuration is documented so you know what it does
+* It is as stripped-down as it can be while still being very functional for development
+* It doesn't require an install script (and therefore doesn't modify any of your files)
+* It doesn't use any fancy plugin managers (e.g. Vundle, Plug.vim, NeoBundle.vim)

 ## Installation